-March 8, 1978 - Minnesota Public Radio reporter Rachel Kranz presents report on the history and experiences of women in the labor movement.
-Features interviews with Sarah Evans, University of Minnesota and historian Sylvia Woods, early labor organizer (CIO).
-Also includes music segments.
+March 8, 1978 - MPR’s Rachel Kranz presents report on the history and experiences of women in the labor movement.

 June 7, 1977 - Steven Weinberg, a Harvard University physicist talks with Rachel Kranz about some underlying concepts of nature.
 Weinberg attended the annual Nobel Conference at Gustavus Adolphus College in Saint Peter, Minnesota.

-March 4, 1977 - A news feature of poetry that is written later in life.
-And poetry in buses speaks to a diverse audience.
+March 4, 1977 - A news feature of poetry written later in life, and presenting poetry to diverse audience on buses.

 November 8, 1976 - Mairin de Burca, general secretary of the Irish Republic Movement (Sinn Fein) and leader of the women's caucus within that movement, speaking at the College of St. Catherine.
 Speech includes historical and current commentary of the Irish Republic Movement.